-Preparing Staff to Respond to those Experiencing Grief and Loss
+Supporting Staff to Respond to those Experiencing Grief and Loss

 Grieving and traumatic grief disrupt normal functioning.
-Everyone will need to feel they are in a safe place to express and work through their loss and traumatic stress.
+Everyone, students and staff, need to feel they are in a safe place to express and work through their loss and traumatic stress.